HEmile/juggl/README.md

 Adds a new and much more functional graph view to Obsidian.
 It does so by connecting to a [Neo4j](https://neo4j.com/) database.
 Features:
-- Color nodes by tags
+- Color nodes by tags or folders
 - Selective expansion and hiding of nodes
 - Typed links using `- linkType [[note 1]], [[note 2|alias]]`
 - Hierarchical layout

 ### Installation
-1. Make sure you have python 3.6+ installed
+1. Make sure you have [Python 3.6+](https://www.python.org/downloads/) installed
 2. Make sure you have [Neo4j desktop](https://neo4j.com/download/) installed
 4. Create a new database in Neo4j desktop and start it.
 Record the password you use!
 5. In the settings of the plugin, enter the password.
 Then run the restart command.

 ### Use
-On an open node, use the command "Neo4j Graph View: Open local graph of note".
+On an open note, use the command "Neo4j Graph View: Open local graph of note".
 - Click on a node to open it in the Markdown view
 - Double-click on a node to expand its neighbors
 - Shift-drag in the graph view to select nodes